aiqc/AIQC/docs/pages/compare.rst

   <center>
     <p class="intro" style="width:90%; margin-bottom:35px;">
-      This <i>declarative</i> approach results in significant time savings and, ultimately, more generalizable models.
+      This <i>declarative</i> approach results in significant time savings.
 It's like Terraform for MLOps.
 By simplifying the processes of data wrangling and model evaluation, AIQC makes it easy for practitioners to introduce <i>validation</i> splits/ folds into their workflow.
-Which, in turn, helps prevent <a href="https://towardsdatascience.com/evaluation-bias-are-you-inadvertently-training-on-your-entire-dataset-b3961aea8283"><i>evaluation bias & overfitting</i></a> during model training.
+Which, in turn, helps train more generalizable models by preventing <a href="https://towardsdatascience.com/evaluation-bias-are-you-inadvertently-training-on-your-entire-dataset-b3961aea8283"><i>evaluation bias & overfitting</i></a> during model training.
     </p>

     <hr style="width:35%;">